shanem28/Real-World-Python/README.md

 # Real World Python
-Projects from Real World Python by Lee Vaughn from No Starch Press
+Projects from Real World Python by Lee Vaughan from No Starch Press